Article

 • line charts are perfect for visualizing time-dependent dynamics of pretty much anything.

-HabitSpace.
-A dashboard for habit-tracking app
+11. HabitSpace.
+Dashboard design idea for a habit-tracking app

 For B2C apps, simplicity, engagement and even gamification work the best, so we leaned into them all heavily.
 We used cheerful colors and quite a lot of emojis.
 Both of them allow the user to navigate between the tasks easily.
 And emojis (as well as illustrations) work great as a gamification element.